DallasSchauer/Spring-Sports-Organizer/README.md

 3. In Spring Tool Suite (or whichever IDE you choose), select File -> Open Projects from File System
 4. Run the project as a Spring Boot App.
 5. Open a web browser and navigate to localhost:8080

+### TO DO

+- Make standings (tie to seed)
+- Commissioner make tournament event after
+- Tournament creating pseudocode:
+	- have list of teams ordered by seed
+	- visit each leaf node
+	- assign highest vs 2^rounds - numGames assigned so far, if not enough teams, assign bye
+	- repeat
+- Tournament refreshing pseudocode:
+	- go to highest round with teams in it
+	- put all teams in list, order by seed
+	- pair highest seed with lowest seed, repeat
+- Make more games, some finished, some not.
+- Make more events, teams, and managers